Evaluation of the Harvest Sample Program - Final Report

 Program documents provide evidence that the Harvest Sample Program helps the Canadian Grain Commission fulfill its federally mandated responsibilities by providing an annual source of unblended producer samples which maximizes the range of varieties, environmental factors, and quality characteristics.
 The analyses of the processing and end-use qualities of the sample materials are used to inform the definitions and tolerances within Canada’s grain grading system, such as the development and monitoring of operational near infrared (NIR) calibrations and moisture charts, and the ongoing development of laboratory-based methods for assessing grain quality.
 The samples are also used to identify and source materials containing specific grading factors required for standard sample preparation.
 These standard samples are subsequently used across Canada to support consistent visual grading and inspection.
 Lastly, the Harvest Sample Program is the primary or most comprehensive source of materials for much of the research conducted by the Grain Quality Research Program.
 The collection of pure, farm-level samples that have not been blended, and for which the geographical sources are known and diverse, makes the resulting materials different, and in some instances, preferable to cargo shipment samples, varietal breeder samples, or composite samples obtained from elevators, associations or other stakeholders.

 The annual harvest quality reports and information generated using the program samples also support the Canadian Grain Commission’s obligation to implement a system of grading that meets the need for efficient marketing in and outside of Canada.
-The free, unofficial grade and assessment provided to participating producers gives them quality information that can inform their marketing strategy.
-Additionally, the free distribution of the unbiased, third-party harvest quality results, generated using samples from all growing regions in Canada, helps ensure the resulting harvest quality information is considered by producers, handlers, marketers and end-users to be an accurate overall assessment of the quality of grain grown in a given year, taking into account varietal and environmental variability.
+The unofficial grade and assessment provided to participating producers at no charge gives them quality information that can inform their marketing strategy.
+Additionally, the distribution of the unbiased, third-party harvest quality results, generated using samples from all growing regions in Canada, helps ensure the resulting harvest quality information is considered by producers, handlers, marketers and end-users to be an accurate overall assessment of the quality of grain grown in a given year, taking into account varietal and environmental variability.
 The use of the harvest quality reports as an early indicator of the predominant grading factors and quality issues for a given crop year enables the Canadian Grain Commission and the grain industry to develop and implement pre-emptive strategies to mitigate the impact of these factors, and to communicate these strategies with buyers and end-users.
 Analysis of the program samples includes quality characteristics which are important to buyers but not reflected in the numerical grade, such as milling yield and farinograph absorption.
 This is becoming more vital to the effective marketing of Canadian grains, as purchase decisions are increasingly influenced by subtle differences that have implications on processing quality.

 To better support the activities and objectives of the Quality Assurance Program and the Grain Quality Research Program, Canadian Grain Commission representatives suggested the Harvest Sample Program needs greater control over the type and quantity of material sent by producers in order to ensure the Canadian Grain Commission receives an adequate number of samples which are representative/statistically sound (65%).
 Suggestions include changing the sample envelopes to allow for reporting of acreage/tonnage, increasing promotion of the program and including additional testing and quality information for producers such as dockage, grading factors and starch testing for pulses.